-- 6.1.1 The test methods used by the Approved Laboratories must be those specified in the latest version of the PAS 100 for CCS and PAS 110 for BCS.
-Approved Laboratories must follow the instructions specified in these test methods and any additional instructions specified in the Approved Laboratory's own validated standard operating procedures. - 6.1.2 Certain test methods specified in PAS 100 / PAS 110 are either owned by REAL or fall under REAL's responsibility.
-The Approved Laboratory must keep a record of when and for what purpose these Scheme specific test methods were used.
+- 5.1.1 The test methods used by the Approved Laboratories must be those specified in the Standards or updated methods as communicated by REAL (e.g., stated in the latest approved laboratory reporting templates).
+Approved Laboratories must follow the instructions specified in these test methods and any additional instructions specified in the Approved Laboratory's own validated standard operating procedures. - 5.1.2 Certain test methods specified in the Standards are either owned by REAL or fall under REAL's responsibility.
+The Approved Laboratory must keep a record of when and for what purpose any such Scheme specific test methods were used.
 The information must be made available to REAL on request for the purpose of informing further developments of those test methods.